-Taxed under this head are all forms of interest, including interest on bonds and other debt-claims as well as interest on bank current and deposit accounts (except for accounts denominated in Serbian dinars).
+Taxed under this head are all forms of interest, including interest on bonds and other debt-claims as well as interest on bank current and deposit accounts (except for accounts denominated in Serbian dinars and interest on the bonds of the National Bank and local authorities).

-The rate of tax on interest in 2014 is 15% on the gross amount.
+The rate of tax on interest in 2015 is 15% on the gross amount.
 The tax is paid by withholding.